The History of QVCC

 The Early Years

-The history of QVCC dates back to early 1946, when a group of area citizens sought to establish a two-year college in northeastern Connecticut to meet the educational needs of returning World War II veterans.
+The College history dates back to early 1946, when a group of area citizens sought to establish a two-year college in northeastern Connecticut to meet the educational needs of returning World War II veterans.
 Their vision finally became a reality in 1965 when the state organized the community college system.
 In 1969, Connecticut legislators authorized the establishment of a community college in Danielson.

 Naming the College